openbmc/phosphor-ipmi-flash/README.md

 ## Flash State Machine Details

-[This document](ipmi_flash.md) describes the details of the state machine implemented and how differnet interactions with it will respond.
+[This document](ipmi_flash.md) describes the details of the state machine implemented and how different interactions with it will respond.
 This also describes how a host-side tool is expected to talk to it (triggering different states and actions).